wernerschuler/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 **10. Back in Wireshark filter for SSH traffic**
  - Enter in the filter bar 'ssh'

-**11. From your Windows 10 VM, SSH into your Ubuntu VM using it's private IP address**
+**11. From your Windows 10 VM, SSH into your Ubuntu VM using its private IP address**
- - First go to portal.azure.com and make a note of the Ubuntu VM private IP address
+ - First, go to portal.azure.com and make a note of the Ubuntu VM private IP address
    - portal.azure.com --> Virtual machines --> Click the name of the VM --> Scroll down until you see the private IP address
   - In your Windows VM --> In PowerShell --> Enter ssh [username of Ubuntu VM]@[Ubuntu VM's private IP address]
   - 'Are you sure you want to continue connecting': yes --> Enter
-  - Enter the password for the Ubuntu VM. **Note** you will not see the characters you enter on the screen, but when you are typing characters it is being entered into the terminal.
+  - Enter the password for the Ubuntu VM. **Note** You will not see the characters you enter on the screen, but when you are typing characters it is being entered into the terminal.
   - Once you entered your password --> Press Enter

 <img src="https://i.imgur.com/TyH11VZ.png" height="60%" width="80%" alt="wireshark and powershell not getting a reply"/>